 However, you can also implement this functionality with good results in other areas besides collision avoidance.
 In specific part areas – such as for free-form surfaces in the visible area where machining requires frequent reorientation – machining with fixed tilt angles often negatively affects surface quality due to unfavorable cutting conditions.
 An expedient solution is to compensate this with dynamic 5-axis tool movements.

-If desired, you can decide at the end whether to remove residual stock by 3+2-axis machining with the positoned axes or by simultaneous 5-axis machining.
+If desired, you can decide at the end whether to remove residual stock by 3+2-axis machining with the positioned axes, by simultaneous 5-axis machining or by 3-axis indexed machining.
 Tebis performs high-precision calculation of the remaining residual stock.
 Depending on the machining situation, you can interactively position the tool using the positoned axes or enable the fully automatic calculation of toolpaths for simultaneous 5-axis milling.